What is Software Metering?

 Renewal inefficiency | Renewing subscriptions without data to justify the cost |

-Software metering transforms license management from guesswork into data-driven decisions:
+Software metering transforms licence management from guesswork into data-driven decisions:

 Right-size subscriptions based on actual usage patterns